spadeg39475/AppWorks-Library/README.md

 ## Dependency

-* React
-    * build the app by Create React App
+* React - build the app by Create React App

+* Babel - JavaScript transpiler that converts edge JavaScript and JSX into plain old ES5 JavaScript

+* Jest & React Testing Library for unit testing

 * Firebase services
     *  firestore - backend database to store the book list for library
     *  hosting - host for demo website